November 30th 2005 -

 once we arrived here.
 We meet some very nice people here, and have made quick friends.
 There are two couples.
 One of the couples works at a local boat

-was great.
+great.
 We left around 6:30 and the boat ride to the restaurant was about 30-45 minutes.
 We had our own private tour of all of the homes on the lake.
+There

-There are some amazing homes here with their own private docks.
+are some amazing homes here with their own private docks.
 The lake is enormous.
-We went to a fun restaurant called Dock Knockers that you can
+We went to a fun restaurant called Dock Knockers that you can only get to

-only get to from the water.
+from the water.
 It had great food, and half price drinks for ladies.
 We watched the sunset during dinner, and headed home.
-We stopped down one
+We stopped down one of the many

-of the many coves, and put our feet in the water.
+coves, and put our feet in the water.
 It was as warm as bath water.
-The evening was great, so it was nice to sit out and talk for awhile without
+The evening was great, so it was nice to sit out and talk for awhile without being cold.
+We

-being cold.
-We arrived back at the docks around 10:30.
+arrived back at the docks around 10:30.
 It was a wonderful experience.
-The boat was a 32 foot power boat with duel engines, and so smooth
+The boat was a 32 foot power boat with duel engines, and so smooth on the water.

-on the water.
 They invited us to go out with them again and watch the fireworks over the weekend.
-Apparently they have a fireworks show each night of the
+Apparently they have a fireworks show each night of the weekend for the

-weekend for the Fourth of July.
+Fourth of July.
 We will meet at 4:30 at Tom and Coni's campsite for a bar-b-que, and then hit the water again around 8:00.
-We are looking
+We are looking forward to it!!

-forward to it!!
 Today we are going to a local Watermark since the weather calls for warmer temperatures.
-They have a long lazy river, a wave pool, and a
+They have a long lazy river, a wave pool, and a bunch of water

 HAPPY FOURTH OF JULY!!!!!

-and WOW was it amazing.
+WOW was it amazing.
 There wereat least another 200 boats on the water around us, and many many more as far as the eye could see.
-We arrived at
+We arrived at our

-our water location about 8:00 to get a good spot, and waited until the sun went down and the festivities began.
-What an experience that was returning after
+water location about 8:00 to get a good spot, and waited until the sun went down and the festivities began.
+What an experience that was returning after dark.

-dark.
 The speed limit on the lake is 30mph after sunset.
 We are used to our lake where it is 5mph.
-It was quite an adventure going that fast with so many
+It was quite an adventure going that fast with so many other

 We have swapped information with everyone there in Lake Ozark, and have made tentative plans to meet up again next year for the 4th of July.
 It's so much